roselandroche/roselandroche/README.md

 - I am teaching myself Italian

-- I love exploring the city
+- I love exploring

 - I have a life long passion for reading (physical books, ebooks, audiobooks, all of the words)

-- I also enjoy knitting and crocheting
+- I also enjoy yoga and knitting

 ### 📫  Connect with me on: